mozilla-extensions/firefox-translations/README.md

-# Bergamot Browser Extension
+# Bergamot Translate Browser Extension

-Neural Machine Translation for the browser.
+For more information see [The Bergamot Project website](https://browser.mt/).

 ## Developer documentation